 Another possibility is the SIM card.
 If you’ve bought a brand new SIM for your travels, check that it fits into the card slot properly.
 After a little tinkering, your mobile data should come back.

 If you’ve tried everything and still can’t get connected, phone your network and confirm with them whether international roaming is active for your account.

 If your phone is stolen or goes missing abroad, ring your insurer and network provider to avoid being held liable for calls, as well as any other mobile-related charges.

-Five of the biggest phone networks - EE, Three, Vodafone, Virgin Mobile and O2 - will automatically cap spend if you report your phone as missing within 24 hours.
+Four of the biggest phone networks - Three, Vodafone, Virgin Mobile and O2 - will automatically cap spend if you report your phone as missing within 24 hours.
 After this, you’re only responsible for paying up to £100 in unauthorised use beyond your allowance.